Hunting Sauvie Island’s East Side Unit

 Unfilled reservations are available to hunters without reservations on a first-come, first-served basis at the check station beginning 1 hour before shooting time.
 Separate vehicle lines are designated for reservation and non-reservation hunters.

-Note: With both options, anybody who receives a SIWA hunting permit for a blind is permitted to invite up to three other persons to sit in the blind.
-Likewise, those who receive roam permits may be accompanied by one other person, but that person may not hunt.
+Note: With both options, anybody who receives a SIWA hunting permit for a blind is permitted to invite up to three other persons to hunt in the blind with them.
+However, those who receive roam permits may only be accompanied by one other person, and that person may not hunt.

 If you are lucky enough to get a SIWA hunting permit, one of the things you’ll want to know is something about the types of hunting positions that are available.
 Basically, your choices are to hunt from a fixed location in blinds built and maintained by ODFW staff and volunteers or to hunt in a “roam” unit where hunters are free to walk around or build their own makeshift blind with a camouflage net and/or natural materials.